 Bananas are one of those perfect foods.
-First off, they're hella cheap.
-Secondly, they are delicious in multiple forms.
+First off, they're super cheap.
+Second, they are delicious in multiple forms.
 When they're not quite ripe, they're perfect for a pre- or post-workout snack or for a low-sugar snack since they are high in resistant starch.
 When they're soft and ripe, they are delicious eaten plain, served in a bowl of oatmeal, or with nut butter on toast or rice cakes.
 And even when bananas are blackened and overripe, you can always make banana bread.
 Or nice cream. #vegan

 Over the last few weeks, I've come home to mysteriously overripe bananas, so I've been baking quite a few loaves of banana bread.
 And because bluebs have been on sale at my local market, I've made several blueberry banana breads.